hexchat/documentation/faq.rst

 You should make a pull request on `GitHub <https://github.com/hexchat/hexchat/pulls>`_ if you want the quickest results, the list is stored in *src/common/servlist.c*.
-You should include an SSL server if supported but you should not include IPv6 only servers.
+You should include an SSL server if supported but you should not include IPv6 only servers and mark SASL as default if supported.
 Follow the syntax of other networks in the file.